-The church in Strzeszów was built in the second half of the 13th century, at a time when the village belonged to the Knights Templars from Rurka, and later in the years 1317-1647 to the Knights Hospitaller.
-During the Reformation it was taken over by Protestants and rebuilt in the baroque style by them at the beginning of the 17th century.
-In 1739, a church tower was built, which, however, collapsed in 1777.
-In the nineteenth century, a thorough renovation of the destroyed church began, unfortunately the neo-gothic brick tower was added from the west.
-The edges of the eastern gable were bricked and some of the windows were walled.
+Church in Strzeszów (Stresow) was built in the second half of the thirteenth century, when the village belonged to the Knights Templar from Rurka, and later in the years 1317-1647 to the Knights Hospitaller from Swobnica.
+During the Reformation, the church in Steszów was taken by Protestants and rebuilt in the Baroque style at the beginning of the 18th century.
+A tower was also erected, which collapsed in 1739.
+In 1861, a thorough renovation of the dilapidated building began, and a half-timbered tower was erected again from the west.
+In 1897, a neo-Gothic brick tower was built in its place.
+The edges of the eastern gable were also bricked in and some of the windows were rebuilt than.

 The church was situated in the central part of the village on the western shore of Lake Strzeszowskie, where a fenced cemetery was created.
 It was built of carefully hewn granite stones, laid in even layers, joined with lime mortar.
 In the Middle Ages, it was an aisleless structure without a chancel separated from the outside and without a tower, created on the plan of a strongly elongated rectangle with dimensions of 10.5 x 28.7 meters.